Rotherhithe Tunnel: Construction

 Following the success of the Blackwall Tunnel, opened in 1897, the London County Council (LCC) decided to construct another toll-free road crossing of the River Thames located in the heart of the then flourishing London Docks, midway between Tower Bridge and the Blackwall Tunnel.
 When originally opened the route served the Surrey Commercial Docks on the south side and Limehouse and West India Docks on the north side.
-The tunnel was authorised by the Thames Tunnel (Rotherhithe and Ratcliff) Act 1900.
+The tunnel was authorised by the Thames Tunnel (Rotherhithe and Ratcliff) Act 1900 (63 & 64 Vict. c. ccxix).
 Designed by Sir Maurice Fitzmaurice, the engineer for LCC, it copied closely the Blackwall Tunnel; however it is of larger diameter.
 At the time of its construction, the tunnel was said to be "the largest subaqueous tunnel in existence".
 The tunnel's construction, especially the long approach ramps, displaced nearly 3,000 local residents and generated considerable local opposition.
 In 1903, the LCC built new tenement blocks in Swan Lane (now Swan Road), Clarence Street and Albion Street in Rotherhithe and Brightlingsea Buildings on Ropemaker's Field in Limehouse.
 These blocks had more modern facilities but the rents charged were significantly higher and many soon moved out of the area.